[HISTORY: Adopted by the Township Council of the Township of West Windsor 12-16-2019 by Ord. No. 2019-38. Amendments noted where applicable.]

-The Township hereby grants to Comcast Cablevision of Central New Jersey.
-Inc., renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets, alleys, sidewalks, easements, public ways and public places in the Township poles, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus and equipment as may be necessary for the construction, operation and maintenance in the Township of a cable television system.
+The Township hereby grants to Comcast of Central New Jersey, LLC (hereafter "Comcast") renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets alleys, sidewalks, easements, public ways and public places in the Township of West Windsor, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus, and equipment as may be necessary for the construction, operation and maintenance in the Township of a cable television system and cable communications system.

 For the purpose of this chapter, the following terms, phrases, words and their derivations shall have the meaning given herein.
-Such meaning or definition of terms is supplemental to those definitions of the Federal Communications Commission (FCC) rules and regulations, 47 C.F.R.
-Subsection 76.1 et seq., and the Cable Communications Policy Act, 47 U.S.C.
-Section 521 et seq., as amended, and the Cable Television Act, N.J.S.A.
-48:5A-l et seq., and shall in no way be construed to broaden, alter or conflict with the federal and state definitions:
+Such meaning or definition of terms is supplemental to those definitions of the Federal Communications Commission (FCC) rules and regulations, 47 CFR Subsection 76.1 et seq., and the Cable Communications Policy Act, 47 U.S.C. § 521 et seq., as amended, and the Cable Television Act, N.J.S.A.
+48:5A-1 et seq., and shall in no way be construed to broaden, alter or conflict with the federal and state definitions: